dowjones/hammer/docs/pages/playbook10_sqs_public_policy.md

 ## Introduction

-This playbook describes how to configure Dow Jones Hammer to identify SQS Queue public polices that Queues are publicly accessible.
+This playbook describes how to configure Dow Jones Hammer to identify SQS queues that are accessible because of the policy settings.

 ## 1. Issue Identification

-Dow Jones Hammer investigates policy statements for SQS Queue and checks whether both of the following conditions apply:
+Dow Jones Hammer investigates policy statements for SQS queues and checks whether both of the following conditions apply:

 1. The `Principal` parameter value is `*` or `{"AWS": "*"}` (these are identical in terms of the issue's definition)
 2. Statement is not restricted by `IpAddress` condition or `IpAddress` condition is set to `{"aws:SourceIp": "0.0.0.0/0"}`.